Chia-Network/clvm_tools/docs/part3_deeperintoCLVM.md

 Once to create an environment where the source code exists and once again to run that source code.
 If you compare that pattern with the way we constructed the factorial above, you should see the similarity.

-So let's finish our factorial program from above using our new pattern.
+So let's replace `*program*` with our factorial program from above.

 ```
 ((c (q ((c (f (a)) (a)))) (c (q ((c (i (= (f (r (a))) (q 1)) (q (q 1)) (q (* (f (r (a))) ((c (f (a)) (c (f (a)) (c (- (f (r (a))) (q 1)) (q ())))))))) (a)))) (c (f (a)) (q ())))))